Last updated 20 May 2026

 Kickresume

-Another design-rich builder with AI-assisted drafting for students who want suggestions while they tweak layout.
+Another design rich builder with AI assisted drafting for students who want suggestions while they tweak layout.

 VisualCV